badhaloninja/FriendlyInventoryAvatars/README.md

 ﻿# FriendlyInventoryAvatars

 A [ResoniteModLoader](https://github.com/resonite-modding-group/resoniteModLoader) mod for [Resonite](https://resonite.com/).
-Adds a button to the inspector to expand all visible slots on an inspector
+Makes the inventory only clear blocking avatars when equipping instead of everything thats equipped

+You can learn more about avatars and bodynodes [here](https://wiki.resonite.com/Equipping_Multiple_Avatars)

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/resoniteModLoader).